micans/pick/README.md

 # Unix file/stream column and row manipulation using column names

-`pick` is a **command-line** query/programming tool to manipulate streamed tabular data, by transforming, recombining and selecting columns as well as filtering rows.
+`pick` is a **command-line** query/programming tool to manipulate streamed tabular data, by transforming, recombining and selecting columns as well as filtering rows, allowing either column names or indexes to be used as identifiers.

-Its functionality is a mix of aspects of unix `cut`, `R` and `awk`.
+Pick's functionality is a mix of aspects of unix `cut`, `R` and `awk`.
-In some simple to middling cases it can avoid both the need for a script (R, awk, Python, Ruby et cetera) and having to load the entire data set into memory.
+In simple to middling cases it can avoid both the need for a script (R, awk, Python, Ruby et cetera) and having to load the entire data set into memory.
+I use it in conjunction with UNIX tools such as `comm`, `join`, `sort` and `datamash` to simplify file-based computational workflows.

 `pick` is **robust** and **intuitive** by using column names if present and positional indexes otherwise.
 It is **lightweight** as it handles data per-line without the need to load the table into memory.
 Finally, it is **expressive** in that short command lines are sufficient to get at the data.
-With `pick` you can
+You can

 - Use column names or column indexes to
 - Select columns